Donate blood in March for Red Cross Month

 The Brown County Health Department is offering training for cardiopulmonary resuscitation and the use of an automated external defibrillator.
 The training is not for businesses.

-Class will start at 5:30 p.m.
-Friday, April 28 in the lower-level meeting room of the County Office Building, 201 Locust Lane.
+The class will start at 5:30 p.m.
+Tuesday, April 28 in the lower-level meeting room of the County Office Building, 201 Locust Lane.
 It costs $7, which pays for the certification card.

 Class size is limited to six; call 812-988-5483 for availability.